 Why is storytelling important?

-Spending data tells part of the story.
-But the most important stories are not always in the numbers.
+Formal research reports and quantitative study results tell part of the story.
+But important stories are not always in the numbers.
 Pilot participants themselves are best positioned to reflect on the impact of guaranteed income payments in their daily lives.
 Participant testimonies bring a diversity of lived experiences to the forefront of the conversation about unconditional cash and economic security.
 The challenges, opportunities, and solutions they share help make sense of the data and inform our collective understanding.

 What is the difference between storytelling and qualitative data?

 Storytelling is not research.
 Rather, storytelling enriches our public conversations around guaranteed income by situating community members as the narrators of their own lives.
 In contrast, qualitative research is a distinct naturalistic research method that collects nonnumerical data such as text, narrative, multimedia, video, or audio to provide an in-depth and rigorous understanding of a topic or social phenomenon.
-CGIR is collecting qualitative data across pilot sites and will make this publicly available in 2024.
+CGIR's evaluations of all pilots include analysis of qualitative data.

-For other inquiries, please contact the Stanford Basic Income Lab.
+For inquiries related to the broader landscape of basic income experiments, and other basic income research and practice resources, please contact the Stanford Basic Income Lab.

 Who created those cool silhouettes on the site?